-- glazed with safety glass if the Building Code of Australia requires this; or
+- glazed with safety glass if the Building Code of Australia requires this

-- treated with a product that prevents glass from shattering if broken; or
+- treated with a product that prevents the glass from shattering if broken

 - guarded by barriers that prevent a child from striking or falling against the glass.

-There are a number of indoor and outdoor space requirements which only apply to approved venues including:
+There are several indoor and outdoor space requirements that only apply to approved venues including:

 - for each child being educated and cared for by the service, the venue has at least 7 square metres of unencumbered outdoor space.

-Each family day care educator engaged by or registered with an approved provider must hold insurance against public liability with a minimum cover of $10,000,000.46 Evidence of public liability insurance must be kept at the family day care residence or approved venue and be made available for inspection by the Regulatory Authority or an authorised officer.
+Each family daycare educator engaged by or registered with an approved provider must hold insurance against public liability with a minimum cover of $10,000,000.
+Evidence of public liability insurance must be kept at the family daycare residence or approved venue and be made available for inspection by the regulatory authority or an authorised officer.

-Your approved provider must take reasonable steps to ensure that persons 18 years and over who live at your residence are fit and proper by considering either the persons current working with children check or current teacher registration.
+Your approved provider must take reasonable steps to ensure that persons 18 years and over who live at your residence are fit and proper by considering either the person currently working with children check or current teacher registration.